ASEC2026 Agenda “Strengthening African Security Through Innovation & Inclusion”

 Panel three focuses on the growing complexity of border management and the rise of transnational crime networks involved in trafficking, smuggling, illicit mining, financial crime, and illegal migration.
 Panellists examine how smart data platforms, lawful intelligence tools, aerial ISR, and multi mission aircraft can strengthen detection, interdiction, and cross border information sharing.
 The discussion also highlights the need for inter agency coordination, harmonised legal frameworks, and stronger cooperation between neighbouring states, while balancing security with trade facilitation and humanitarian considerations.

-Panel Chair: Rakia Coding & Machine Learning
+Panel Chair: Edward HARTUNG, Sales Director of Rakia Coding and Machine learning

 Audience Discussion; Question & Answer Session

-15:00 - 17:30
+15:00 - 15:30

 ASEC Public-Private Sector 1-2-1 Matchmaking Meetings